nannau/ClimatExML/README.md

 You will have to configure a postgresql database named `mlflowdb` and set a user and password beforehand.

 Also note that `<name_of_bucket>` is the name of the object store you create in openstack.

+## Useful Apptainer Commands for the Alliance Machines